Are you looking for fun, at-home activities to do with your kids? Check out these super cool LEGO crafts and activities for kids.

 Since LEGOs already come in different shapes and sizes, they lend themselves perfectly to printmaking.

-This is one for the best LEGO art projects because it hardly takes any prep time.
+This is one of the best LEGO art projects because it hardly takes any prep time.
 And you can change it up by having kids color their art with washable markers.

 3. DIY LEGO Head Marker Holder